 Riggs' books include Ancient Egyptian Art and Architecture in Oxford University Press’s ‘Very Short Introduction’ series and the Egypt volume in Reaktion’s ‘Lost Civilizations’ series (2017), which Minerva magazine praised as ‘an elegant and intriguing thematic interpretation of that civilization’s grip on our imagination’.
-Among her academic monographs, Unwrapping Ancient Egypt (Bloomsbury 2014) has been described as ‘more poetry than prose’, while Photographing Tutankhamun (Bloomsbury 2019) is a ‘landmark study’ of how photography helped mythologize the Tutankhamun excavation.
-Riggs is currently at work on her seventh book, a guide to magic and the supernatural in ancient Egypt, for publication in 2020.
+Her seventh book, Ancient Egyptian Magic: A Hands-on Guide, is published by Thames and Hudson in Spring 2020.
 She has also written for the Times Literary Supplement, the London Review of Books, and Italia magazine, the last reflecting her love of all things Italian.